 You can add an exciting element of competition to your event by using in-event trivia and quizzes.
 You can ask your attendees questions and quiz them on topics that they’re interested in.
 This is a fantastic idea for industry-related subjects.
-It works well as an icebreaker to bring like-minded people together, and it also aids in webinar engagement.
+It works well as an icebreaker to bring like-minded people together, and it also aids in virtual webinar engagement.

-Adding an activity to your Virtual event is a terrific way to keep your participants engaged and interested in your event.
+Adding an activity to your virtual event is a terrific way to keep your participants engaged and interested in your event.
 Scavenger hunts, for example, will keep your participants on their toes and your event buzzing.
 It is also a fantastic way to bring individuals together to network, collaborate and inspire team building.

 Another excellent way to entice your guests is to set up a virtual photo booth.
 You can create branded photo templates and offer filters to better engage your audience.
-Your audience will be able to save and share photos in the virtual phone booth, creating a unique keepsake from your event.
+Your audience will be able to save and share photos in the virtual photo booth, creating a unique keepsake from your event.

 Promoting your virtual event requires the same effort, if not more, as a real-life physical event.
 However, the specific event marketing strategies may differ.
 You ideally want to make sure that your online and video programming speaks to the right audience and doesn’t get lost in the crowd.
-Here are some fantastic tips to make sure you reach your attendee engagement goals.
+Here are some fantastic virtual event tips to make sure you reach your attendee engagement goals.

 Using your website to promote your next virtual event is a great approach to getting people interested.
 We recommend including a prominent area on your website’s homepage that directs visitors to your virtual event’s landing page.